PRATIKBAGADE1/TYCompWeb/README.md

-In this project, I build a **Match Game** by applying the concepts we have learned till now.
+In this project, we build a  Dynamic **Computer Departmental Website** by applying the concepts we have learned till now.
 ### Project Structure

 As part of a collaborative effort,Developed a Computer Departmental Website with team members using HTML,CSS,Bootstrap, MySql, JavaScript, PHP